LSC's 2018 Tech Innovations Conference

 Session Proposals are due by Friday, July 28.

 - Private attorneys

 - Anyone with an interest in how to use technology in the delivery of legal services

 What Can I Learn

-- encourage and support pro bono
+- encouraging and supporting pro bono;

-The TIG Conference offers opportunities to exchange information in more informal Affinity Group sessions, which attendees help to determine at the time of registration.
+There will be an opportunity to exchange information in more informal Affinity Group sessions, which attendees help to determine at the time of registration.
 An ignite-style plenary called Rapid Fire Tech provides fast-paced presentations that highlight technology project successes, new ideas, and lessons learned.